SystemsApproach/sdn/access.rst

-reach the best base station(s) to serve each UE at a given moment in time.\ [#]_ These forwarding decisions are implemented by the base stations, which make decisions about *handovers* (one base station handing a given UE's traffic off to another) and *link aggregation* (multiple base stations deciding to jointly transmit to a given UE).
+reach the best base station(s) to serve each UE at a given moment in time.\ [#]_ These forwarding decisions are implemented by the base stations, which make decisions about *handovers* (one base station handing a given UE's traffic off to another), *load balancing* (a set of base stations deciding which should serve a UE based on their current load), and *link aggregation* (multiple base stations deciding to jointly transmit to a given UE).

 .. [#] We say quote "routed" because the decision is based on a
        combination of mobility tracking and monitoring how to most